-I have to point out, though, that neither the text on 64 Audio’s website nor my close examination with the magnifying glass app on my phone told me whether both drivers are in open-back loading, or just one; or exactly how open that back is; or how much external sound leaks in and at what frequencies.
-But my isolation measurements solve this mystery—check them out at the link at the top of this review.
+I have to point out, though, that neither the text on 64 Audio’s website nor my close examination with the magnifying glass app on my phone told me whether both drivers or just one are in open-back loading, or exactly how open that back is, or how much external sound leaks in and at what frequencies.
+But my isolation measurements solve this mystery—check them out through the link at the top of this review.

 This design is far simpler than most of 64 Audio’s products, such as the U6t earphones, which have six drivers per earpiece.
 But the two designs look outwardly somewhat similar; both share the same shape and the same over-the-ear cable routing.
 If you want to dig deeper into company founder Vitaliy Belonozhko’s design and voicing philosophies, check out my interview with him.

-The Duos’ rated impedance is rather low, at 9 ohms, and rated sensitivity is just 98dB—pretty low for earphones.
+The Duos’ rated impedance is rather low at 9 ohms, and rated sensitivity is just 98dB—pretty low for earphones.
 So if you plug the Duos straight into a smartphone or other portable device, you might end up wanting more volume.
-But more can be found out about this through the measurements link at the top of this article.
+But you can find out more about this through the measurements link at the top of this article.

 In the box